osinfra-io/github-terraform-gcp-called-workflows/README.md

 ### Plan and Apply Usage

 You can check the [.github/workflows](.github/workflows/) directory for example configurations ([sandbox.yml](.github/workflows/sandbox.yml), [non-production.yml](.github/workflows/non-production.yml), [production.yml](.github/workflows/production.yml)).
-These set up the system for the testing process by providing it with all the necessary code to initialize it, thus creating good examples to base your configuration on.
+These set up the system for the testing process by providing all the necessary initial code, thus creating good examples to base your configuration on.

 Here is an example of a basic configuration: